coreos/fedora-coreos-tracker/Design.md

 would involve downloading the OSTree repo contents and doing the deploy between the Ignition disks and files stage if the root filesystem has changed.
 This is currently untested.

+### Open Questions:

+ - What do we do about 4k sector disks?
+We could make a "hybrid" disk image, but it technically breaks the GPT spec and may not work with poorly implemented UEFIs.
+ - What is the exact partition layout?
+ - Do we make /etc a ro bind mount?

 ## Approach towards shipping Python

 - Originally discussed in [#32](https://github.com/coreos/fedora-coreos-tracker/issues/32).